Scan $B$-Statistic for Kernel Change-Point Detection: THEORETICAL APPROXIMATIONS

-In the offline setting, the choice of the threshold $b$ involves a tradeoff between two standard performance metrics: (1) the significant level (SL), which is the probability that the $M$-statistic exceeds the threshold $b$ under the null hypothesis (i.e., when there is no change); and (2) power, which is the probability of the statistic exceeds the threshold under the alternative hypothesis.
-In the online setting, there are two related performance metrics commonly used \citep{XieSiegmund2013}: (1) the average run length (ARL), which is the expected time before incorrectly announcing a change of distribution when none has occurred; (2) the expected detection delay (EDD), which is the expected time to fire an alarm in the extreme case where a change occurs immediately at $\tau = 0$.
-The EDD provides an upper bound on the expected delay to detect a change-point when the change occurs later in the sequence of observations.
-In the following, we present accurate approximations to the SL and ARL of our methods.
-These approximations are quite useful in controlling the false-alarms.
-Given a prescribed SL or ARL, we can determine the corresponding threshold value $b$ without recurring to the onerous numerical simulations (especially for the high-dimensional non-parametric setting).
+In the offline setting, the choice of the threshold $b$ involves a tradeoff between two standard performance metrics: (1) significance level (SL), which is the probability that the statistic exceeds the threshold $b$ when the null hypothesis is true (i.e., when there is no change); and (2) power, which is the probability of the statistic exceeds the threshold when the alternative hypothesis is true.